davidvhill/py-protocols/README.md

 `functools.singledispatch` has to be tied to some implementation.
 This module allow to create only definition of an abstraction and create implementation later.

+For now `protocols.define` creates class.
+But this is only for namespace and docstring.
+It may be replaced later.

 TODO
 ----